 What these examples show is that when you try to keep your negative emotions pushed aside, they burst out in other areas of your life.
 Your reactions elicit much greater intensity than what the situation normally calls for.

-I like to view it in terms of a scale.
+I like to view it in terms of scale.
 If you are reacting at a 9, when you should be at a 3, your emotions are operating out of the overflow.
-The negative will continue to seep out, until you fully acknowledge and process through them.
+The negative will continue to seep out until you fully acknowledge and process them.

 3. Your Physical Health will Deteriorate